demotuulia/questions/README.md

-Public              Here I have only one file index.php which calls the bootstrap file.
+<b>Public</b>       Here I have only one file index.php which calls the bootstrap file.
                     This would also include possible css, Javascript and images.

-Views               The html templates.
+<b>Views</b>               The html templates.
 I try to keep the files short and put as much
                     possible to partial to keep HTML clear.